How To Set Achievable Goals

 Article by My Personal Best volunteer and Freelance Writer, Emily Farley

 Regardless of the season, the media and society compel us to be better versions of ourselves.
 It’s no longer good enough to lead a contented existence - and although it is true that we all have areas of our lives or within ourselves that could be improved – there is a sense that striving for perfection in every part of our lives has spiralled slightly out of our control.

-Whether you’re concerned with school achievements, earning a promotion at work, studying for exams, reaching a fitness goal or improving your personal relationships, now is traditionally the time of year that cultural pre-requisites encourage us to take stock of our successes and failures and re-assess our lives - both personal and professional – in a most critical and dangerous, you-must-be-the-best-version-of-you manner.
+Whether you’re concerned with school achievements, earning a promotion at work, studying for exams, in this case you can use the service SpecialEssays.com, reaching a fitness goal or improving your personal relationships, now is traditionally the time of year that cultural pre-requisites encourage us to take stock of our successes and failures and re-assess our lives - both personal and professional – in a most critical and dangerous, you-must-be-the-best-version-of-you manner.

 80% of new year’s resolutions are dumped before the end of January because maintaining ambitious new years’ resolutions or ‘spring-cleaning’ our lives is challenging enough at the best of times.
 But now, as we enter a time of blatant economic angst, it’s more than likely that we may begin to feel more frightened about our stability, finances, future careers, our families and our own perceptions of personal self-worth.

 Those with perfectionist-tendencies may, consequently, struggle even more with the cultural pressure that comes with these conventions.
 For instance, Georgia Foster, internationally renowned Hypnotherapist and author of The Stress Less Mind, asserts that whist it may be admirable and healthy to work diligently at school, problems can occur when unrealistic goals are found to be unsustainable and consequently unachievable.

 Here’s how to set yourself reasonable goals that will give your ambitions structure and that you can easily achieve.